-The State agrees to provide each institution teacher a maximum of three days of leave with pay during each school year for religious observance, teacher conferences, professional meetings, extraordinary or emergency absences or other personal use except that institution teachers appointed on or after April 1, 1982 shall have a maximum of two days of leave with pay for such purposes in each of their first five years of employment, a maximum of two and one-half days of leave with pay for such purposes in each of their sixth and seventh years of employment, and a maximum of three days of leave with pay for such purposes in their eighth and subsequent years of employment.
+Effective April 1, 1995, the State agrees to provide each institution teacher a maximum of three days of leave with pay during each school year for religious observance, teacher conferences, professional meetings, extraordinary or emergency absences or other personal use.
 Such leave shall be approved on request insofar as it would not interfere with the proper conduct of governmental functions.
 Employees on leave as hereinabove provided shall not be required to make up such time off by adjustments in their daily or weekly work schedules.
 Institution teachers shall not be allowed any other time off with pay for such purposes except as provided by Section 12.15.